 Naval production doesn’t use efficiency.

-11-) Think on what do you want to use your research bonuses.
-They can be sometimes instrumental in getting a very important tech ahead of time on a cheap.
+11-) Think about what you want to use your research bonuses.
+They can sometimes be instrumental in getting a very important tech ahead of time on a cheap.

 12-) Some research bonuses are very specific.
-If you have something that cuts your Recon I and II research in half don’t go researching those without it.
+Don’t go researching those without if you have something that cuts your Recon I and II research in half.

 13-) Synthetic Refineries are only worth it when you can’t buy the resources.
-Civilian factories are cheaper, you can buy more of the resource using them and they have other uses as well.
+Civilian factories are cheaper, you can buy more of the resource using them, and they have other uses.

-14-) You can mostly ignore higher levels of Syntetics techs, they just allow you to build more Synthetic Rafineries per state.
+14-) You can mostly ignore higher levels of Synthetics techs; they just allow you to build more Synthetic Rafineries per state.
 Do not build those in occupied territories.

-15-) Try not to buy less than 8 resources/factory, especially early on.
+15-) Try not to buy less than eight resources/factories, especially early on.

 16-) Resources are extremely important.
 Keep them in mind when planning your conquests.